 - The marijuana cannot be sold.

 See Chapter 12, Article IX of the City Code for all of the local regulations relating to the cultivation of marijuana for personal use.

 Complaints / Compliments

-Compliments regarding licensed marijuana businesses may be submitted on the same form.
-Compliments will be included in the licensee's file, and shared with the licensee.
+Compliments regarding licensed marijuana businesses may be submitted in the same form.
+Compliments will be included in the licensee's file and shared with the licensee.

 - Provide any legal advice, including whether or not a business model may or may not work in Fort Collins.
 Please read the state and local laws and consult your own attorney.

 - Make recommendations regarding the purchase of marijuana from particular businesses.

 - Direct you to owners that may be interested in selling their business(es).